-The purpose of our Coaching Project for a Better World is to empower the diverse and divergent young thinkers and leaders.
+The purpose of our Coaching Project for a Better World is to empower our diverse and divergent young thinkers and leaders.
 The nexus of art and science is where the power for change incubates.

 Art to Change the World

 We are a diverse social justice group of almost 400 artists, teachers, scientists, and supporters.
 We have hosted social justice art events, created a family engagement center at South High School, teach seminars at the U of M, hosted a Dodging Bullets film screening with the Mayor Frey, Lieutenant Governor, Flanagan, and Indian Rights activist, Anton Treuer.
 See what else we do: https://www.arttochangetheworld.org/events-b/